mahekkhathurani/CG_Animation/README.md

 # CG_Animation
-Built an animation of a man with an umbrella, walking in Rain using Computer Graphics.
+Built an animation of a man holding an umbrella and walking, on a Rainy Day using Computer Graphics.